Ariki/guessproj/README.rst

 of parameters are replaced with the exact values found by the script, and a list of residual errors for each point.
 Other forms of output can be specified using program options.

+If GDAL bindings are installed, the projstring will be formatted so as to be represented in a normalized form.

 Testing
 -------